danlavee/cline/docs/prompting/custom instructions library/integrity-check/cline-memory-bank.md

 The format is flexible - focus on capturing valuable insights that help me work more effectively with you and the project.
 Think of .clinerules as a living document that grows smarter as we work together.

 REMEMBER: After every memory reset, I begin completely fresh.
 The Memory Bank is my only link to previous work.
 It must be maintained with precision and clarity, as my effectiveness depends entirely on its accuracy.
+An integrity check is my safeguard against documentation drift and implementation misalignment.